bennullgraham/filternaut/docs/index.rst

 Filternaut is compatible with:

-- Python 2.7 and 3.4
+- Python 3
-- Django 1.4 through to 1.9
+- Django 2.2 and 3.0
-- Django REST Framework 3.3 (optional)
+- Django REST Framework 3.11 (optional)

+Python 2.7 support is still in the codebase but no longer tested.
+You are welcome to try your luck.

 Documentation
 =============